YazanAlhalabi/WhackAMole/README.md

 1) Show your Best Score

-2) Local storage to keep tracking of your best score
+2) Local storage to keep tracking of your best score and current lvl

 3) Countdown timer